tjbuck11/R-Projects/NBA-Project/README.md

 I then conducted a hypothesis test to determine if there was a true difference in the mean points per game for Hall of Fame rookies versus non-Hall of Fame rookies.
 I found a p-value of $7.816*10^{-11}$ = 0, so I reject the null hypothesis and have evidence Hall of Fame rookies score more points per game than non-Hall of Fame rookies.
 I conducted a similar hypothesis test to determine if there was a true difference in the mean efficiency rating for Hall of Fame rookies versus non-Hall of Fame rookies.
 I found a p-value of $1.673*10^{-11}$ = 0, so I reject the null hypothesis and have evidence Hall of Fame rookies have a higher efficiency rating than non-Hall of Fame rookies.
 Therefore, I have some evidence that points per game and efficiency rating can be good indicators of whether or not a player will get into the Hall of Fame, but more analysis is needed to officially conclude this.

 Now that I determined these were relatively good indicators of a player's chance to make the Hall of Fame, I conducted analysis to answer the main question "What statistics must a player average in their rookie year to have a good chance of making the Hall of Fame?"
 I calculated the 95% confidence interval for a Hall of Fame player's points per game in their rookie year to be [12.427, 16.163].
-Under repeated sampling, I are 95% confident a Hall of Fame player will average between 12.427 and 16.163 points per game in their rookie year.
+Under repeated sampling, I am 95% confident a Hall of Fame player will average between 12.427 and 16.163 points per game in their rookie year.
 Additionally, I calculated the 95% confidence interval for a Hall of Fame player's efficiency rating in their rookie year to be [14.185, 18.315].
-Under repeated sampling, I are 95% confident a Hall of Fame player will have an efficiency rating between 14.185 and 18.315 in their rookie year.
+Under repeated sampling, I am 95% confident a Hall of Fame player will have an efficiency rating between 14.185 and 18.315 in their rookie year.
 Both of these confidence intervals contained statistics larger than non-Hall of Fame rookies, which again helps display that the statistics I utilized can possibly be good indicators of getting into the Hall of Fame, but further analysis would need to be conducted to draw definite conclusions.

 Finally, I thought it would be interesting to predict a Hall of Fame player's points per game in their rookie year when the only information I have is their height in centimeters.
 I used a least squares regression model relating to height and predicted points.
 I found a positive relationship between height and points per game for Hall of Fame players in their rookie year and my linear model equation was of the form $Predicted \ Points = -13.612 + 0.137(height)$.
 This means that for every 1-centimeter increase in height, a Hall of Fame rookie's points per game increase by 0.137 points.
 However, when conducting a one-sided hypothesis test on the slope of my model to determine if there was a significant relationship between points per game and height for Hall of Fame rookies, I found a p-value of 0.0566.
 Therefore, I only have weak evidence to reject the null hypothesis and weak evidence to conclude there is a significant positive relationship between points per game and the height of Hall of Fame rookies.
 Given that I only found weak evidence, the result should be approached with caution, and more data should be collected and analyzed before determining a definite conclusion.
 Additionally, the play style in the NBA changes over time, where one period can favor tall players (forwards and centers) and others can favor shorter players (guards).
 Therefore, to get the most accurate conclusion, stratification by time period may be helpful.